kimomatt/elite-lab-controllers-1/README.md

 * Run the sandwich test script with:
 ```
-python scripts/call_sandwiches_api.py
+python3 scripts/call_sandwiches_api.py
 ```

 ## Lab Steps
 * First try to run the messages test script:
 ```
-python scripts/call_message_api.py
+python3 scripts/call_message_api.py
 ```

 * Notice how it fails with an Assertion Error

 * Complete the lab by building out each API.
 You should be working on passing each assertion statement step-by-step (this is called test driven development).
-I would recommend this order:
+I would suggest completing the first 4 first.
+Then work on the second 2 individually.
   * delete a message (`DELETE /messages/<message_id>`)
   * create message (`POST /messages/`)
   * get all messages (`GET /messages/`)